 Our curriculum reflects our Christian ethos as well as British and Rights Respecting values.
-These are taught explicitly through: projects; worship; charters (class, play and anti-bullying); rights and responsibilities time; personal, social, health education (PSHE); PE and sport.
+These are taught explicitly through: projects; worship; charters (class, play and anti-bullying); sparkle time; Forest school, Heart smart/ Jigsaw (PSHE); PE and sport.

 Much of our curriculum is taught through topics to make learning experiences more meaningful.
 Topics are introduced through an opening hook, engaging experiences and linked with opportunities to extend learning at home.
 Home learning is celebrated termly with the whole school community to inspire and celebrate our talents and achievements.
 Some subjects are taught separately all or some of the time.
 Some subjects may be delivered through a themed week or day or through a shorter block, rather than a lesson each week.
 Over the course of the year children will have received a broad and balanced curriculum.